 Replace all gaskets, if removed, with new (unused) gaskets.
 Reassemble the burner mounting plate, burner flange, and new gaskets in the reverse order they were removed.
-Using a new cleanout cover gasket, reinstall the cleanout cap and tighten the nut on the T-bolt enough to establish a good seal at the joint with the heat exchanger.
-Reassemble the cleanout cover trim panel to the furnace using the original hardware.
+A rubber mallet, or equivalent tool, may be useful for reinstalling the caps in the cleanout tubes.